SagiriIkeda/yunaforseyfert/README.md

 After this, you are ready to enjoy the following advantages!

-### Case insensitive
+### Case Insensitive

-> use your commands regardless of case , it will sound stupid in some cases
+> Ise your commands regardless of case, it will sound stupid in some cases
 >
-> but I have seen users try to use them with capital letters. 🐧
+> But I have seen users try to use them with capital letters. 🐧

 ### Shortcuts